563750789/uav-manager/README.md

 ## How to run ?
 - 1.Import project into eclipse or intellji.
 - 2.Config jdk>=1.8.
-- 3.Select Application.java run as java application,then you will saw the message in the console.
+- 3.Select Application.java run as java application,then you will see the message in the console.
 - 4.Follow the console message, input a signals file path.
 - 5.Follow the console message, input the msg id.
 - 6.The msg info in the console.